On the inclusion of non-concurrent controls in platform trials with an interim analysis: Simulation Study

-Figure \ref{fig:cond_bias} shows the bias conditional on Arm 1 continuing after the interim analysis, as a function of the futility bound $\alpha_1$, the ratio between sample sizes in periods 1 and 2 $r$, the ratio between sample sizes in Arm 1 and control $a$, and the strength of the time trend $\lambda$.
+Figure \ref{fig:cond_bias} shows the bias conditional on Arm 1 continuing after the interim analysis, as a function of the treatment effect in Arm 1 $\theta_1$, the ratio between sample sizes in periods 1 and 2 $r$, the ratio between sample sizes in Arm 1 and control $a$, and the strength of the time trend $\lambda$.
 Again, the conditional bias of the model-based estimator is reduced in all cases when using the mean adjusted estimator.
-This improvement is more pronounced in designs that use a lower futility bound at the interim analysis, since the conditional bias of the unadjusted estimator has the highest value in these cases (see Figure \ref{fig:cond_bias}-A).
-The MAEs with $\theta_1$ estimated from either both periods or only period 1 still show a positive conditional bias, which also decreases with increasing $\alpha_1$.
-This is because with lower futility bounds, only more extreme samples in period 1, i.e., those with higher estimated treatment effects in Arm 1, will allow for continuation after the interim analysis compared to scenarios with higher futility bounds.
-This overestimation of $\theta_1$ in period 1 leads to lower values of the estimated bias used for the computation of the MAEs, if the period 1 data is included.
-As a result, there is insufficient bias reduction and hence a remaining positive bias in the treatment effect estimation for Arm 2.
-On the other hand, the MAEs with $\theta_1$ estimated only from period 2 and using the CUMVUE are slightly negatively biased.
-However, their performance is more robust to the varying $\alpha_1$.
-For increasing sample sizes in period 1, while keeping the period 2 sample sizes constant, the MAE with $\theta_1$ estimated only from period 2 becomes more negatively biased, and can even lead to a similar absolute conditional bias as the unadjusted model-based estimator (see Figure \ref{fig:cond_bias}-B).
-In this case, the MAE with $\theta_1$ estimated using the CUMVUE provides a substantial improvement, since $\hat{\theta}_1^{CUMVUE}$ has a lower variance than $\hat \theta_1$ computed from period 2 only.
-Moreover, the conditional bias when using the MAEs with $\theta_1$ estimated from period 2 or employing the CUMVUE, does not sensitively depend on the allocation ratio between Arm 1 and the control arm (see Figure \ref{fig:cond_bias}-C), and does not depend on the strength of the time trend $\lambda$ (see Figure \ref{fig:cond_bias}-D).
+This improvement is more pronounced in designs that have more extreme treatment effects in Arm 1, since the conditional bias of the unadjusted estimator has the highest value in these cases (see Figure \ref{fig:cond_bias}-A).
+The MAEs with $\theta_1$ estimated from either both periods or only period 1 still show some conditional bias, which also decreases as $\theta_1$ becomes more moderate.
+This overestimation or underestimation of $\theta_1$ in period 1 leads to lower or higher values of the estimated bias used for the computation of the MAEs, if the period 1 data is included.
+As a result, there is insufficient bias reduction and hence a remaining positive or negative bias in the treatment effect estimation for Arm 2.
+The MAEs with $\theta_1$ estimated only from period 2 and using the CUMVUE are only very slightly negatively or positively biased.
+However, their performance is more robust to the varying $\theta_1$.
+Moreover, the conditional bias when using the MAEs with $\theta_1$ estimated from period 2 or employing the CUMVUE, does not depend sensitively on the sample size ratio between periods 1 and 2 (see Figure \ref{fig:cond_bias}-B), or the allocation ratio between Arm 1 and the control arm (see Figure \ref{fig:cond_bias}-C), and does not depend on the strength of the time trend $\lambda$ (see Figure \ref{fig:cond_bias}-D).